Configuring Exchange on-premises for scheduling

 - Get-CalendarProcessing command: https://technet.microsoft.com/en-us/library/dd298137(v=exchg.160).aspx

-You can enable basic authentication using either Windows Service Manager or PowerShell, as follows:
+You can do this using either Windows Service Manager or PowerShell, as follows:

 |Windows Service Manager||PowerShell|

-This command enables basic authentication on a specific server:
+This command enables basic authentication for EWS on a specific server:

 Set-WebServicesVirtualDirectory -Identity "<server>\EWS (Default Web Site)" -BasicAuthentication $true